“I am grateful to have you in my life.”

 “You have been a guiding light through my darkest days.”

 Our meeting was not anxiety inducing!!
 In the past, I’ve seen four psychiatrists and a psych nurse.
 You don’t make me feel like a burden.
 The first visit was very comfortable.
 Zero anxiety, a nice change, and very helpful.”

 In my practice, I specialize in issues that emerging adults encounter.
 My patients in their late teens, 20s, 30s, and up, most often seek treatment for anxiety, OCD, depression, bipolar, ADHD, alcohol or drugs, and eating disorders.

-My private practice is close to the Houston Galleria.
+My private practice in Bellaire, Texas is near the Houston Galleria.
 For nearly 20 years, I have treated college and graduate students at the University of Houston and Rice University.

 A graduate of Southwestern Medical School in Dallas, I trained at Timberlawn Psychiatric Center, a program specializing in psychodynamic psychotherapy.
 I taught as clinical associate professor at Southwestern, as volunteer faculty of the University of Texas Medical School at Houston, and at the University of Houston.